equodev/equo-ide/README.md

 ## How it works

 Much of the complexity of downloading, running, and modifying the Eclipse IDE is caused OSGi and p2.
-Equo IDE cuts out this complexity by replacing p2 with plain-old maven, and replacing OSGi with a simple shim called [solstice](https://github.com/equodev/equo-ide/tree/main/solstice).
+Equo IDE cuts out this complexity by replacing p2 with plain-old maven, and replacing OSGi with a simple shim called [Solstice](https://github.com/equodev/equo-ide/tree/main/solstice).

-Currently only the Eclipse Java Development Tools are supported, check out [this issue](https://github.com/equodev/equo-ide/issues/1) to vote on which plugins we should add support for next.

 ### p2 multitool for Eclipse plugin developers